Georgia State rallies in 4th quarter to stun Tennessee 38-30 | WTOP

 Tennessee crossed midfield on its next possession before Evan Jones came in from Guarantano’s blind side and sacked him, forcing a fumble that Georgia State’s Jhi’Shawn Taylor recovered at the Vols’ 39 with 7:10 left.

-Ellington faked a handoff and then made multiple moves to elude defenders before running into the left corner of the end zone for a 22-yard score that left Tennessee defensive backs Alontae Taylor and Shawn Shamburger lying on the field hurt as the Panthers celebrated in the end zone.
+Ellington faked a handoff and then made multiple moves to elude defenders before running into the left corner of the end zone for a 22-yard score that put Georgia State up 38-23 with 4:45 left.
+That essentially put the game out of reach, though Georgia State would add a field goal and Tennessee would score one final touchdown in the closing seconds.

-Brandon Wright made it 38-23 by kicking a 48-yard field goal with 2:37 left after a Guarantano interception.
-Guarantano ended up 26 of 40 for 311 yards with two touchdowns, including an 18-yarder to Jauan Jennings that capped the scoring with two seconds remaining.

-A huge momentum swing early in the fourth quarter made it seem as though Tennessee would avoid the upset.

 THE TAKEAWAY

 Georgia State: Ellington’s a senior quarterback who showed the kind of veteran moxie that’s needed to produce this kind of upset.
 After completing just one of his first nine passes, Ellington ended up going 11 of 24 for 139 yards and two touchdowns.
 He also ran for 61 yards on 14 carries.
-Most importantly, he found a way to bounce back after committing the turnover early in the fourth quarter that helped Tennessee take the lead.
+Ellington also found a way to bounce back from a huge momentum swing.
+Georgia State led 21-20 and was in field-goal range early in the fourth quarter when Ellington fumbled.
+Tennessee kicked a field goal on its next series to pull ahead.
+Ellington responded by leading Georgia State to 17 points on its next three series.

-Tennessee: Vols coach Jeremy Pruitt had overhauled his coaching staff after going 5-7 in his debut season last year.
-Tennessee’s paying $1.5 million this season to new offensive coordinator Jim Chaney and $1 million to new defensive coordinator Derrick Ansley.
-That new-look staff opened the season with an utterly unimaginable loss
+Tennessee: The Vols entered the season with plenty of uncertainty on both their offensive and defensive lines, and that showed Saturday.
+They shuffled offensive linemen in and out of the game but couldn’t establish any kind of rhythm.
+The defensive line couldn’t slow down Georgia State when it mattered.

 UP NEXT